 As a small team of volunteers, Flycatcher cannot offer payment for published work.
 With that said, we will be committed to the writers and artists we feature, in terms of providing a platform, an ongoing outlet, and various resources on writing and art.
 Rest assured that we will do our very best to promote and support you and your work.
 We could not do this without the kindness of contributors, and so you have our deepest gratitude.

-As a thanks to contributors, we currently make nominations for Pushcart, Best of the Net, and Best New Poets.
+Again, as a thanks to contributors, we currently make nominations for Pushcart, Best of the Net, and Best New Poets.
 Work we have published has gone on to appear in Best of the Net.

 VISUAL ART SUBMISSIONS